ValMilkevich/code-conf.com/_events/doc-sthlm-2016.md

     title: Containers and the death of the Linux Distribution
     abstract: >
       Kelsey will take a dive into the future of the operating system and how containers have the potential to destroy the Linux distro as we know it.
-  mhausenblas:
+  andreyd:
-    title: Building hybrid microservices with Docker
+    title: Docker 101
     abstract: >
-      Docker plays an increasingly important role in building and operating modern applications, both on-premises and in the cloud.
-In this introductory workshop, you will get an end-to-end understanding of Linux containers and how to operate and orchestrate them at scale.
-The course will teach you about the low-level concepts that make up Linux containers, how to deploy Docker containers, and how to orchestrate them using tools like Kubernetes and Mesos Marathon
+      If you are new to docker, this session is for you!
+In this sessions you will learn all the basics of docker and its main components.
+We will go through the the concept of containers, writing your own docker files, connecting data volumes, and basic orchestration with compose and swarm.
+Bring your laptops!
+  maximguenis:
+    title: CI and Dev-Test Environment on Dockers
+    abstract: >
+      Developers and testers struggle every day to have a working local development environment ready when developing, debugging and going through the continuous integration cycle (CI).
+      We can test our software either on production or using Virtualisation solutions or solve that by using docker based dev testing environment.
+      As well we can test our software without creating tests with Diffy.
+Diffy finds potential bugs in your service using running instances of your new code and your old code side by side.
+  fredriknilsson:
+    title: Getting your hands dirty with Windows Containers
+    abstract: >
+      Windows Containers in Windows Server 2016 is a new big thing – Get a solid introduction to the upcoming Windows and Hyper-V Containers that will be part of the next release of Windows Server.
   gergohoranyi:
     title: Building and observing services on Docker Swarm clusters.
 The latest and greatest from Docker, inspired by Netflix.
     abstract: >
       This workshop will be split into two parts.In the first part, we will go over some of the features of the latest edition of Docker Swarm and we will set up a few services on it.
 In the second part, we will dive into a new way of visualizing your clusters and how can we use your engineering intuition to understand complex failure scenarios.
-  fredriknilsson:
-    title: Getting your hands dirty with Windows Containers
+  mhausenblas:
+    title: Building hybrid microservices with Docker
     abstract: >
-      Windows Containers in Windows Server 2016 is a new big thing – Get a solid introduction to the upcoming Windows and Hyper-V Containers that will be part of the next release of Windows Server.
-  andreyd:
-    title: Docker 101
-    abstract: >
-      If you are new to docker, this session is for you!
-In this sessions you will learn all the basics of docker and its main components.
-We will go through the the concept of containers, writing your own docker files, connecting data volumes, and basic orchestration with compose and swarm.
-Bring your laptops!
+      Docker plays an increasingly important role in building and operating modern applications, both on-premises and in the cloud.
+In this introductory workshop, you will get an end-to-end understanding of Linux containers and how to operate and orchestrate them at scale.
+The course will teach you about the low-level concepts that make up Linux containers, how to deploy Docker containers, and how to orchestrate them using tools like Kubernetes and Mesos Marathon
   viktorfarcic:
     keynote: true
     title: Self-Healing Systems
     abstract: >
       We'll explore practices and tools required to set up fully autonomous self-healing systems capable of both reactive recuperation from failures and proactive predictions of steps that should be taken to prevent failures before they happen.
 We'll use tools like Docker, Docker Swarm, Docker Compose, Consul, Consul Template, Registrator and Jenkins to design and develop a system that is continuously deploying services packed as containers and performs actions that will recuperate it from failures and scale or de-scale depending on historical records.
-  maximguenis:
-    title: CI and Dev-Test Environment on Dockers
-    abstract: >
-      Developers and testers struggle every day to have a working local development environment ready when developing, debugging and going through the continuous integration cycle (CI).
-      We can test our software either on production or using Virtualisation solutions or solve that by using docker based dev testing environment.
-      As well we can test our software without creating tests with Diffy.
-Diffy finds potential bugs in your service using running instances of your new code and your old code side by side.
   joakimohman:
     title: Build your own private CaaS
-    abstract:
+    abstract: >
       When you have decided that containers is the way to go and you want to take it in to production then this session is for you.
 We will explore on how to build and manage a scalable and fault tolerant private Container as a Service (CaaS) platform on top of IaaS using Terraform and Rancher.
       With this setup you can manage any of your favorit Kubernetes, Mesos or Swarm container cluster.